How did The Minimalist Lifestyle Movement begin?

 Minimalism in Architecture and Interior Design

 Architects such as Ludwig Mies van der Rohe and John Pawson embraced minimalism in their designs.
-They prioritized functionality, clean lines, and the use of natural light to create serene and uncluttered spaces.
+They prioritized functionality, clean lines, and natural light to create serene and uncluttered spaces.

-In the 1960s, the art movement of minimalism emerged, which focused on using minimal elements in art, such as simple geometric shapes and neutral colors.
+The minimalist art movement emerged in the 1960s.
+This movement focused on using minimal elements in art, such as simple geometric shapes and neutral colors.

-This art movement influenced the design and architecture industry, which then led to the emergence of minimalism in other areas, including lifestyle.
+This art movement influenced the design and architecture industry, leading to minimalism’s emergence in other areas, including lifestyle.

-Modern Minimalism became popular in Art around the late 1950s with artists such as Frank Stella, and Black Paintings.
-It grew even more popular in the 1960s and 1970s with Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Agnes Martin, and Robert Morris becoming the movement’s most important innovators.
+Modern minimalism became popular in art around the late 1950s, and it was influenced by artists such as Frank Stella and Black Paintings.
+It grew even more popular in the 1960s and 1970s, with Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Agnes Martin, and Robert Morris becoming the movement’s most influential innovators.

 Minimalism as a Lifestyle

-While we can loosely agree the term minimalist originated in the art and design realms, it has gained significant traction as a lifestyle movement in recent years.
+While we can loosely agree that the term minimalist originated in art and design, it has gained significant traction as a lifestyle movement in recent years.

 Several individuals have played a crucial role in popularizing minimalism and inspiring others to adopt its principles.
 Joshua Fields Millburn and Ryan Nicodemus, known as “The Minimalists,” embarked on a documented journey captured by Matt DaVilla for Netflix.

-In the mid-1990s her Best-seller “The Life-Changing Magic of Tidying Up,” Marie Kondo popularized the idea of decluttering and organizing possessions as a way to live a more minimalist lifestyle in today’s modern era.
+In the mid-1990s, with her Best-seller “The Life-Changing Magic of Tidying Up,” Marie Kondo popularized decluttering and organizing possessions to live a more minimalist lifestyle.

 It inspired me and millions of people to consider the advantages of living more simply.
-Many people find it difficult to edit down purchases, wants, and needs as being bombarded by trillion-dollar marketing campaigns and literally billions of things to purchase just a point and click away.
+Many people find it difficult to edit down purchases, wants, and needs as they are bombarded by trillion-dollar marketing campaigns and billions of things to purchase just a point and click away.

-As Minimalists, we believe it’s a life’s goal to value ourselves above material things and be happy with what we already have.
-I personally live a less stressful life living with what I have rather than some of the intense marketing and advertising suggestions I desire.
+As Minimalists, we believe it’s our goal to value ourselves above material things and be happy with what we already have.
+I live a less stressful life with what I have rather than some of the intense marketing and advertising suggestions I desire.

-I actually can breathe more and focus on what is more important in my life because I know sitting around daydreaming about buying and buying cheap stuff really will not make me happy.
+I can breathe more and focus on what is more important in my life because I know daydreaming about buying and buying cheap stuff will not make me happy.
 Some of the most wealthy people in the world are living unhappy and are out here committing suicide.

-My rule is quality over price and never purchase because it’s two for one or buy one get one free.
-You end up paying the normal price and having to store and manage items you don’t need or even want.
+My rule is quality over price.
+Never purchase because it’s two for one or buy one, get one free.
+You’ll end up paying the regular price and storing and managing items you don’t need or want.

-I say that because when you program yourself to purchase under that pressure you don’t remember when was the last time you gave in to that pressure only to find out you already had the half-price or free one stored away anyway.
+I say that because when you program yourself to purchase under that pressure, you don’t remember the last time you gave in to that pressure only to find out you already had the half-price or free one stored away anyway.

-Minimalist living for me is mostly about being satisfied with what you already have and being intentional about enjoying life with family and good friends.
+For me, minimalist living is mostly about being satisfied with what you already have and being intentional about enjoying life with family and good friends.

-Who cares if you have to walk into a store you frequent to purchase that half-off or free item you actually paid full price for anyway?
-Do you really believe greedy capitalist corporations really will leave even a penny on the table?
+Who cares if you must walk into a frequent store to purchase that half-off or free item you paid the total price for anyway?
+Do you believe greedy capitalist corporations will leave even a penny on the table?

-Some people enjoy stuff, shopping, and storage units and to them, I say enjoy.
-Minimal living to them could mean less stuff, less shopping, and a smaller storage unit.
+Some people enjoy stuff, shopping, and storage units; to them, I say enjoy.
+Minimal living could mean less stuff, less shopping, and a smaller storage unit.
 There are no set rules or definitions for Minimalism.

 The Impact and Popularity of The Minimalist Lifestyle Movement

-Blogging became the main vehicle used to spread the modern-day Minimalist Lifestyle, simple living, minimal design, and slow living movements.
+Blogging became the primary vehicle for spreading the modern-day Minimalist Lifestyle, simple living, minimal design, and slow living movements.
 The term Minimalism is sometimes used to identify them all.

 Even though the philosophy of simple living was centuries old, today’s blogging has sparked a heightened interest in implementing Minimalist Living as a lifestyle philosophy.

-Over the past decade, a boatload of Minimalist Living gurus turned a simple living philosophy into or fewer challenges, 30-day no shopping contests, 10-things to into lifestyles that require participants to live with 100 items or less, 30-day no shopping contests, Decluttering Challenges, and so on.
+Over the past decade, a boatload of Minimalist Living gurus have turned a simple living philosophy into or fewer challenges, 30-day no-shopping contests, 10-things to into lifestyles that require participants to live with 100 items or less, 30-day no-shopping contests, Decluttering Challenges, and so on.

-People began creating more and more challenges and rules culminating in a point where there are actually no rules.
-Modern Minimalist Living has no rules at all, it can be whatever serves you.
+People began creating more and more challenges and rules, culminating in a point where there were no rules at all.
+Modern Minimalist Living has no rules at all; it can be whatever serves you.

 Minimalism and Consumerism